Unboxed-Software/solana-course/content/anchor-cpi.md

 - `accounts` - the list of accounts required for the instruction being invoked
 - `remaining_accounts` - any remaining accounts
-- `program` - the program being invoked
+- `program` - the program ID of the program being invoked
 - `signer_seeds` - if a PDA is signing, include the seeds required to derived the PDA

 ```rust